 The new year, 2016, is here, and with a new year brings renewed interest in all kinds of disciplines, including the spiritual disciplines.
 January 1 is a good date to reset our spiritual practices.
 For the first week of the New Year, I want to ask you, Dr. Whitney, the five most common questions we get on the spiritual disciplines.
 Here’s the next one: How do you distinguish the personal disciplines from the congregational disciplines?

-It is important for people to distinguish between personal spiritual disciplines and what I call interpersonal spiritual disciplines — the private, if you will, and the public — the individual and the corporate or congregational.
+It is important for people to distinguish between personal spiritual disciplines and what I call interpersonal spiritual disciplines — the private and the public, the individual and the corporate or congregational.
 There are those disciplines that we are to practice alone, but there are those disciplines we are to engage with the church in order to practice.
 And the goal of both is to experience God.
 The goal of both is growth in godliness.

 So Jesus engaged in the interpersonal spiritual disciplines and the personal spiritual disciplines.
 He is our example for spirituality, for walking with God.
 Now he is much more than our example.
 He is our Lord, our Savior, our King, our substitute, and so forth.
 But he is not less than our example.
 And Jesus practiced both the personal and the interpersonal spiritual disciplines.